613 – Special Education

 Discipline.
 Children with disabilities shall be subject to the District’s Student Behavior and Discipline Code; however, special provisions shall be adopted and applied to provide procedural safeguards in discipline cases in accordance with law.
 (See Student Behavior Code in Article 500.)

 Extended Year Programming.
-Extended school year services (ESYS) beyond the standard 180-day instructional year shall be provided for students with disabilities in accordance with law and Heartland Area Education Agency policy.
+Extended school year services (ESYS) beyond the standard 180-day instructional year shall be provided for students with disabilities in accordance with law.
 These instructional programs and/or support services will be approved if, after consideration of the child’s needs, one of the following requirements is met:

 Students Enrolled in Non-Public Schools.
 The District insures that opportunities are available for students in non-public schools within District boundaries to participate in special education instruction and/or support services.
 By consultation and consistent communications with non-public school personnel, the District shall strive to provide access to the same services to these students as are available to those who are enrolled in the public schools.